ctrohin/jstream/README.md

 - Added [eventing](#eventing) framework
 - Added [annotations](#annotations) biolerplate code reduction decorators
 - Added `resolve_all` and `resolve` decorators for the injection mechanism, which will try to inject all type hinted fields of a class.
+- Added `retry`, `recover` and `recover_from` chains to [Try](#try) objects allowing the user to specify a number of times the operation should be retried if a failure happenns, recover from a failure by providing a result supplier, and also recover from specific types of exceptions.
 ### v2025.4.2
 Added new scheduler module with the following functionality:
 - *schedule_periodic* decorator for functions that need to be executed at a given time interval